 There are also rules governing the amount of money they can take using a CPA.
 No longer are they allowed to take partial payments.
 If you don’t have enough money in your account to cover the full amount of the payment due, they can’t take anything.
 Only if you agree that they can take a partial payment, they are allowed to do so, but you must give your permission in advance for them to do so.

-When they do make more than two requests or they take a partial payment without your explicit permission they are in breach of regulations.
-You can report them to the financial ombudsman on 0800 023 4567 or 0300 123 9123.
+When they do make more than two requests or they take a partial payment without your explicit permission they are in breach of regulations and you should complain and put in a claim.

 If Aqua Loans UK has operated legitimately but you simply can’t afford to repay the loan, there are some steps you can take to protect yourself.

 If you are paying them by standing order or direct debit, you should contact your bank and cancel these.
 Aqua Loans UK will no longer be able to collect payments automatically and you will retain control of your bank account.
 Your bank may advise you to inform Aqua Loans UK that you have done this, but you are under no legal obligation to do so; they will be unable to collect any money from you until you give them explicit permission to do so.